 2. Study operating systems.

 Operating systems (OSs) are a crucial piece of the technology stack that a DevOps team needs to function.
-OSs not only power the local machines that the team uses to communicate and complete their tasks, but OSs also run the servers that host the team's deployed applications.
+OSs, not only power the local machines that the team uses to communicate and complete tasks, but it also runs the servers that host the team's deployed applications.

 You'll also want to learn the larger strategies and rules that govern how OSs are built and run.
 As a DevOps engineer, technical knowledge and conceptual knowledge are equally important.